 How to Make Product Names Plural

-Last week, Apple executive Philip Schiller objected to people using regular plural rules to make Apple product names plural.
+Back in 2016, Apple executive Philip Schiller objected to people using regular plural rules to make Apple product names plural.
 It must have been a slow news day because Schiller’s tweets led to multiple high-profile news stories, none of which actually got to the real reason Schiller made his comments, which those of you with an extremely good memory will remember that I talked about nearly three years ago.

 First, here’s what happened.